 9. We are a FRATERNITY, not just a “frat”.

 Contrary to how frats are portrayed on television and other media, Greek life at UC Irvine does more than just party.
 At FIJI, we do community service events, we have a vibrant social calendar, we emphasize scholarship, and most importantly, we are a brotherhood that focuses on making each other better men.

 We do not believe in hazing.
 Undignified and humiliating acts do nothing to make you a good brother.
 Our pledge education process focuses on educating our pledges about the fraternity, bonding with pledge brothers, and integration with the chapter.

 How Do I Join?

 Come to the rush events and talk to the brothers.
-Check out our rush schedule on the home page.
+Stay tuned for our rush event schedules.